antonjan/Balloon-Transponder/README.md

 By using the application alsamixer you can sent the level to about 500mv(p-p) onI and Q  for maximum modelation on cap c7 and c12.<br>
 Please remeber to enable the IQ modulator you need to disable Port PA07 = 0<br>
 Maybe I will be able to run gnu Radio.<br>
+we now will create IQ audio test files.

 # We now need to download the operating system